legacysurvey/legacysurvey/pages/dr7/description.rst

 This was not the case for `DR5`_ or before.
 So, for DR7, the measured fluxes for PS1 stars should be completely self-consistent.

-DR7 also contains WISE fluxes force-photometered at the position of Legacy Survey sources.
 The WISE Level 1 images and the `unWISE`_ image stacks are on a Vega system.
 We have converted these to an AB system using the `recommended conversions by the WISE team`_.
 Namely, :math:`\mathrm{Flux}_{\mathrm{AB}} = \mathrm{Flux}_{\mathrm{Vega}} * 10^{-(\Delta m/2.5)}`